With an increasing number of interviews taking place over video, don’t underestimate their importance.

 Remember your interviewer will see everything around you, so keep distractions to a minimum and keep it professional.
 Where possible use the preview screen option to check what the scene looks like and also the lighting: don’t sit with your back to a window with a bright sunny day outside.
 They will be unimpressed by a cameo appearance by the dog (or anyone else for that matter) or a pile of dirty laundry in the background.
 A glass of water in front of you might be wise, but a chipped Superman mug less so.
 If you are not at home ensure you are in a quiet place where you won’t be disturbed i.e. not Starbucks.

-Keep in mind the point above, but remember that unlike a face-to-face interview, a Skype interview offers the opportunity to use notes or the other prompts if you feel they are helpful.
+Keep in mind the point above, but remember that unlike a face-to-face interview, a Skype interview offers the opportunity to use notes, your CV or other prompts if you feel they are helpful.
 Make sure however not to give the impression of reading from a script.
-Never use the keyboard: you might think it is sensible to take notes but the interviewer might think you are replying to emails!
+Never use the keyboard: you might think it is sensible to take notes but the interviewer might think you are replying to emails.

 Be conscious of body language

 With no one else in the room it can be easy to forget you can be seen!
-Remember to avoid slumping and checking the state of your finger nails in view of the camera.
+Remember to act exactly as you would if you were sitting in the same room as the interviewer.

 With video especially useful for long distance and cross border interviewing check time zones.
 People often state “GMT” when they actually mean British Summer Time (BST) so best to check.
 Also don’t be late!
-Ensure you have allocated enough time: it might be a quick chat but might be a full 60 minute interview so check beforehand.
+Ensure you have allocated enough time: while video interviews are often shorter and it might be a quick chat it could be a full 60 minute workout so check beforehand.

 For more information on how Prism Executive Recruitment could help you with your job search, visit our candidate services page or contact Chris Sale (Managing Director) on 01344 636426 or [email protected]